-Have your students experience the challenges of top-level business executives in an engaging serious game with these capstone simulations.
+Have your students experience the challenges of top-level business executives in an engaging serious game with these capstone business simulations.
 Your students will formulate mission statements and strategic goals, perform business opportunity analysis, set corporate objectives, and devise business level and functional level strategies.
 They will run SWOT analysis, competitor analysis, and evaluate the external environment.
 They will implement their strategies through a set of interconnected tactical decisions to gain a competitive advantage in a global business environment.
 Your students gain an in-depth understanding of the entire business enterprise and improve their strategic and entrepreneurial thinking.

 About this Category

-Marketplace offers a suite of simulations for advanced, integrative business courses with either a more strategic or more managerial focus.
+Marketplace offers a suite of business simulations for advanced, integrative business courses with either a more strategic or more managerial focus.
 Options in length and complexity allow our capstone simulation games to fit any advanced undergraduate, MBA, or EMBA program.

 Students compete amongst themselves in teams to leverage their competitive spirit and maximize engagement.

 Choose from two storyline scenarios.
 Our newest edition features an exciting storyline that revolves around 3D printed bikes.
 Other options offer a storyline featuring disruptive technology in the early personal computer industry.

 Core Learning Content

 Lead a fully integrated business enterprise towards excellence in the global market.
 Practice performance-based management across all functional areas to ensure the long-term health of the firm.
 Master the understanding of the interconnection of all business functions to achieve sustained corporate growth.

 Perform a business opportunity analysis, set corporate objectives, and devise a business strategy.
 Run SWOT analyses and competitor bench-marking to adapt to a changing market.